 “Courage starts with showing up and letting ourselves be seen.”

 So you’ve signed up to read at Grownups Read Things They Wrote as Kids.
-Congratulations and thank you.
+Congratulations and thank you!
 Here are a few tips to help make the most out of your GRTTWaK experience.
 They’re all important, so please read them all, and read them carefully.

 It’s very important that you show up before we open the doors for general admission.
 At most events, we ask readers to arrive no later than 7pm for evening shows, and 2:30pm for matinees.
 When you arrive, check in with Dan or Jenna so we know you made it.
 We kindly ask that your friends/family/partners wait until general admission doors open (usually at 7:30pm for evening shows, 3:00pm for matinees).
-Don’t worry – you can save them seats.

 There are the rules that govern what you can read at GRTTWaK: